92Harsha/springboot-React/README.md

-# Spring Boot and React.js using running together
+# Spring Boot and React.js Template

 ## Database Setup using PostgreSql